Wing cracks, other flaws delay China jet manufacture

 The senior Boeing official who spoke on condition of anonymity said the C919 "could still be a threat to Boeing and Airbus, if they are patient and design the airplane right and get it approved eventually."

 Several suppliers in the U.S. and elsewhere are working on the C919 to help Comac come up with a competitive large jetliner.
-Those include CFM International Inc., a joint venture between GE (GE.N) and France's Snecma (SAF.PA) which won a $10 billion contract to make the Chinese plane's engines, as well as Rockwell Collins (COL.N), Eaton Corp.
-(ETN.N) and Honeywell (HON.N).
+Those include CFM International Inc., a joint venture between GE and France's Snecma which won a $10 billion contract to make the Chinese plane's engines, as well as Rockwell Collins, Eaton Corp. and Honeywell .

 One executive with a technology supplier said that in his experience in working with aircraft producers, the kind of delays Comac is now experiencing may be normal.